US Withholding for Canadian Independent Contractors: Form W-8BEN

 Using Form W-8BEN to Claim US-Canada Tax Treaty Benefits

-American companies generally withhold income taxes on income being paid to foreign nationals.
-The US firm will need your name, address, and tax identification numbers to facilitate payments to you and any tax withholding required by the US government; this information is obtained using Form W-8BEN.
+American companies generally withhold income taxes on income paid to foreign nationals.
+Any U.S. firm or company will need your name, address, and tax identification numbers to facilitate payments to you and any tax withholding that might be required by the U.S. government.
+This information is obtained when you complete Form W-8BEN.

-You are a resident of that country in which you have a "permanent home," so you're treated as a resident of Canada if your permanent home is there.
+You're considered to be a resident of the country in which you have a "permanent home," so you're treated as a resident of Canada if your permanent home is there.
 Article IV of the treaty clarifies your residency status if you have some other living situation.

-Your business may have one or more business locations.
+Your business might have one or more business locations.
 Your fixed place of business is a permanent establishment where your business is wholly or partly carried on.
-Article V of the tax treaty clarifies the meaning of permanent establishment.
+Article V of the tax treaty clarifies the definition of "permanent establishment."

-For example, you have only one office, and it is located in Canada.
-Canada is your fixed place of business.
-However, if you have two offices (Canada and United States), then you have two fixed places of business, and you must treat each office differently for income tax purposes.
+For example, you might have only one office, and it's located in Canada.
+Canada is therefore your fixed place of business.
+But if you have two offices, one in Canada and one in United States, you have two fixed places of business.
+You must treat each office differently for income tax purposes.

-Even though you work through or with various US companies, that does not establish the US as your fixed place of business.
+Even though you work through or with various U.S. companies, that doesn't establish the U.S. as your fixed place of business.
 This is clarified in Article V, paragraphs 6, 7, and 8 of the tax treaty.

-Normally, US companies are required to "withhold 30% of any payment of an amount subject to withholding made to a payee that is a foreign person" (Instructions for Form W-8BEN).
+U.S. companies are normally required to "withhold 30 percent of any payment of an amount subject to withholding made to a payee that is a foreign person," according to the instructions for Form W-8BEN.
 Withholding is essentially a prepayment of tax.
-The amount withheld could exactly pay for any US

 Filling out Form W-8BEN

-Provide your name in Line 1 and check "individual" in Line 3.
-However, if you are working under a business name, provide your business name in Line 1 and check the appropriate type of entity in Line 3.
+- Provide your name on line 1 and check "individual" on line 3.
+If you're working under a business name, however, you would provide your business name on line 1 and check the appropriate type of entity on line 3.

-On-Line 6 write in your US tax identification number (such as a Social Security Number, individual taxpayer identification number, or employer identification number, on line 6.
+- Enter your U.S. tax identification number, such as a Social Security number, individual taxpayer identification number, or employer identification number, on line 6.
 Leave this line blank if you don't have one of these tax numbers.
-Your Form W-8BEN will remain in effect until any information on the form becomes incorrect.
-If you leave the tax number blank, the form will remain in effect until the last day of the third year after you signed it if you don't provide a number.
+Your Form W-8BEN will remain in effect until any information on the form becomes incorrect if you provide a U.S. tax number, but it will remain in effect only until the last day of the third year after you signed it if you don't provide a number.
 Your Form W-8BEN will expire on December 31, 2022, if you sign it on July 13, 2019.

-On Lines 9 and 10, you will specify that tax treaty rules that apply to you on lines 9 and 10.
+- Specify that tax treaty rules that apply to you on lines 9 and 10.
 Check Line 9a and write in "Canada."
-Check any other boxes if they apply to you.
+Check any other boxes that apply to you.

-- Check the appropriate boxes on line 9 if you're operating under a business name, provide your Canadian corporate tax identification number in box 7.
+- Check the appropriate boxes on line 9 if you're operating under a business name, then provide your Canadian corporate tax identification number in box 7.